This sermon was presented to faculty and students of Covenant Bible Seminary in Lakewood, Washington during the autumn of 2013.

 THE INTRODUCTION TO THE SERMON

 My introduction begins with a question, “What shall we bring and place before LORD and bow down before the exalted God?”
 Lord has shown us that he does not want burnt animal sacrifices given out of habit nor does he want burnt child sacrifices of the pagan religions created by mankind; instead God desires us to be obedient to his will and to what is written in the scriptures.
 Applying them to everyday life, not just with hallow actions and empty words, but with a sincere heart-felt faith.
 The ministries of the prophet Micah happened during a time in history when both Israel and Judah could be characterized by moral and religious corruption, in other words actions that are completely contrary to the ways of God, not unlike what we find in our society today.
-Micah had to deal with people who could speak from the scriptures, but few were willing to apply the scriptures to their actions, not unlike what we find in ecclesiastical communities today.
+Micah had to deal with people who could speak from the scriptures, but few were willing to apply the principles of scripture to their actions, not unlike what we find in both the ecclesiastical communities and secular society of today.

 THE BODY OF THE SERMON